How Does Medicaid Work In Colorado – All You Need To Know In 2024

 The DRA provides that entry fees paid to a Continuing Care Retirement Community (CCRC) are now considered countable resources to the extent that these fees (a) are refundable upon death or the termination of the CCRC contract, (b) are available to pay for the resident’s care when his or her other resources are no longer sufficient, or (c) do not confer an ownership interest in the CCRC.

-Spousal Impoverishment Protections
+Spousal Impoverishment Protections For Medicaid In Colorado

 In the case of a married couple, when one spouse is applying for Medicaid long term care or HCBS benefits and the other spouse is not, federal law provides special resource and income protection for the spouse not applying for benefits.
 Under these Spousal Impoverishment Protection rules, the spouse who will receive Medicaid long-term care or HCBS benefits is called the “institutionalized spouse;” the spouse not receiving benefits is called the “community spouse.”